EdCope/makersbnb/README.md

 # Makers BnB

+## How to create makersbnb db
+1. connect to psql
+2. run query CREATE DATABASE makersbnb;
+3. run query \c makersbnb;
+4. run query that is saved in 01_create_rentals_table.sql

+## How to create makersbnb_test db
+1. connect to psql
+2. run query CREATE DATABASE makersbnb_test;
+3. run query \c makersbnb_test;
+4. run query that is saved in 01_create_rentals_table.sql
 ## Description

 This web application that allows users to list spaces they have available, and to hire spaces for the night.